-During the visit, the social work staff will complete an assessment to determine if the client is a victim of abuse as defined above.
+During the visit, the assigned social work staff will complete an assessment to help determine if the client is a victim of neglect and which services will be beneficial.
 A Social Work Assessment or psychosocial evaluation and Interview for Decisional Abilities tool must be completed during each client visit.